Last updated: 6 Feb 2023, 12:03pm

 It is a program expectation that students attend as many sessions as possible, however, we understand that illness and injuries do occur.

-Notifications for training absence should be emailed to victory@overnewton.vic.edu.au
+Notifications for anticipated training absence should be emailed to victory@overnewton.vic.edu.au

 Yes, a Code of Conduct will be shared with participants before the conclusion of the two-week trial period.

 Click here to view and purchase the dual-branded Overnewton / Victory ‘Performance School’ uniform.
-It is the exact shirt that Melbourne Victory A-League and elite teams wear, with the point of difference being the Overnewton monochrome crest on the left arm.
+It is the exact shirt that Melbourne Victory A-League and elite teams wore during our foundation year of partnership, with the point of difference being the Overnewton monochrome crest on the left arm.

 It is compulsory for students in the program to purchase the bundle (navy shirt, shorts, socks and mid-layer jacket) to wear for the Thursday morning component of the program.

-Students enrolled in the Saturday Community Program have the option to purchase the Macron uniform.
+Students enrolled in the Saturday Football Centre have the option to purchase the Macron uniform.

-Additionally. students selected by Melbourne Victory coaches for Overnewton 1st sides (ACS 7-12 teams) will be loaned a white dual-branded Victory playing shirt to wear for inter-school competition.
+Additionally, students selected by Melbourne Victory coaches for Overnewton 1st sides (ACS 7-12 teams) will be loaned a white dual-branded Victory playing shirt to wear for inter-school and representative competition.

-The majority of this program is heavily subsidised by the College, however, there is a $200 program levy which will be put towards coaching costs, breakfasts and equipment resourcing.
+The majority of the program costs are heavily subsidised by the College, however, there is a one-off yearly program levy of $280 (incl breakfast) or $200 (no breakfast) for Performance Program students.
 You will receive an invoice for this levy from Overnewton during Term 1.
 The reference will be ‘Melbourne Victory Performance Program.’

 No. Melbourne Victory and Overnewton College Staff Coaches will make selection decisions for 1st sides based on effort, technical ability and player conduct of all players who trial.

-Coaches will continue to monitor to progress and development of players.
+Coaches will continue to monitor the progress and development of players.
 Students who are initially selected in 2nd sides, can be elevated to 1st sides during the year.

 Yes.
 We offer a range of experiences to male and female players.
 The type of offerings and timings of offer may be dependent on Melbourne Victory and the seasonality of the ACS competitions.